Yoast/developer/docs/features/schema/pieces/product.md

 ## Triggers
 * Should be output on a page which represents a product (e.g., a product page).
-* Should be output on product listing pages (e.g., a product category, or homepage listing products).

 ## Required properties
 A valid `Product` must have the following properties.